Olympe de Gouges: Move to Paris

-In 1768, Biétrix funded de Gouges move to Paris, where he provided her with an income.
+In 1768, Biétrix funded de Gouges's move to Paris, where he provided her with an income.
 She lived with her son and her sister.
-She socialized in fashionable society, at one point being called "one of Paris' prettiest women," and formed friendships with Madame de Montesson and Philippe II, Duke of Orléans.
-Gouges attended the artistic and philosophical salons of Paris, where she met many writers, including La Harpe, Mercier, and Chamfort, as well as future politicians such as Brissot and Condorcet.
+She socialized in fashionable society, at one point being called "one of Paris' prettiest women," and formed friendships with Madame de Montesson and Louis Philippe II, Duke of Orléans.
+De Gouges attended the artistic and philosophical salons of Paris, where she met many writers, including La Harpe, Mercier, and Chamfort, as well as future politicians such as Brissot and Condorcet.
 She usually was invited to the salons of Madame de Montesson and the Comtesse de Beauharnais, who also were playwrights.

 De Gouges began her career as a writer in Paris, publishing a novel in 1784 and then beginning a prolific career as a playwright.
 As a woman from the province and of lowly birth she fashioned herself to fit in with the Paris establishment.
-Gouges signed her public letters with citoyenne, the feminised version of citizen.
-In pre-revolutionary France there were no citizens, and authors were the subjects of the king, but in revolutionary France there were only citoyen.
+De Gouges signed her public letters with citoyenne, the feminised version of citizen.
+In pre-revolutionary France there were no citizens, and authors were the subjects of the king, but in revolutionary France there were only citoyens.
 It was in October 1792 that the Convention decreed the use of citoyenne to replace Madame and Mademoiselle.

 In 1788 she published Réflexions sur les hommes nègres, which demanded compassion for the plight of slaves in the French colonies.
-For Gouges there was a direct link between the autocratic monarchy in France and the institution of slavery.
+For de Gouges there was a direct link between the autocratic monarchy in France and the institution of slavery.
 She argued that "Men everywhere are equal...
 Kings who are just do not want slaves; they know that they have submissive subjects."
-She came to the public's attention with the play l'Esclavage des Noirs, which was staged at the famous Comédie-Française in 1785.
+She came to the public's attention with the play L'Esclavage des Noirs, which was staged at the famous Comédie-Française in 1785.
 Her stance against slavery in the French colonies made her the target of threats.
-Gouges was also attacked by those who thought that a woman's proper place was not in the theatre.
+De Gouges was also attacked by those who thought that a woman's proper place was not in the theatre.
 The influential Abraham-Joseph Bénard remarked "Mme de Gouges is one of those women to whom one feels like giving razor blades as a present, who through their pretensions lose the charming qualities of their sex...
 Every woman author is in a false position, regardless of her talent."
-Gouges was defiant: she wrote "I'm determined to be a success, and I'll do it in spite of my enemies."
-The slave trade lobby mounted a press campaign against her play and she eventually took legal action, forcing Comédie-Française to stage l'Esclavage des Noirs.
+De Gouges was defiant: she wrote "I'm determined to be a success, and I'll do it in spite of my enemies."
+The slave trade lobby mounted a press campaign against her play and she eventually took legal action, forcing Comédie-Française to stage L'Esclavage des Noirs.
 But the play closed after three performances; the lobby had paid hecklers to sabotage the performances.